meliapetersen/beautiful-jekyll/aboutme.md

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just look at my insta (https://www.instagram.com/meliabea/) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just look at my photo (see above) and it will answer **all** your questions.